TakLee96/node-start/README.md

 - `ns new route <route-name>` creates a new route with the corresponding controller

 Note: please manually modify package.json and handle git.

+Example:

+- `ns init node-app` will create the folder node-app and generate the template files
+- `ns new model User` will create the User schema and model, and is available through `require('models').User`
+- `ns new route User` will create the User route file and the User controller, and is available through `require('controllers').User`